DICyclee/IC_Contest/README.md

-Pratices for previous IC Cotests.
+Pratices for previous IC Contests.